golanlevin/60-212/2026/syllabus/README.md

 **Citing your sources and crediting your helpmeets is extremely important.
 Err on the side of generosity.**

 If you fail to fulfill checklist requirements, points will be deducted accordingly.
-Because these requirements are objective and easy to verify, some checklist grading may be performed by our Teaching Assistant.
+Because these requirements are objective and easy to verify, some checklist grading may be performed by our teaching assistant.

 ## Policies for Late Work